Skip to main content

 Why trust our experts?

-Rhiannon Koehler, DVM, MPH has been involved in veterinary medicine for over a decade.
-Her clinical practice has mostly revolved around providing care to shelter animals, low-cost services to underprivileged families, and wellness care for pet parents.
+Rhiannon Koehler, DVM, MPH, has been involved in veterinary medicine for over a decade.
+Her clinical practice mainly involves care for shelter animals, low-cost care for underprivileged families, and wellness care for pet parents.

 Renée Fabian is the senior pet health editor at GoodRx.
 She’s worked for nearly 10 years as a journalist and editor across a wide range of health and well-being topics.